Review Article

 AFFILIATIONS

-1 Department of Physiotherapy, Federal University of Amazonas, Coari, Amazonas, Brazil
+1 Institute of Health and Biotechnology, Federal University of Amazonas, Coari, Amazonas, Brazil

 2 Postgraduate Program in Human Movement Sciences Faculty of Physical Education and Physiotherapy, Federal University of Amazonas, Manaus, Amazonas, Brazil

-3 Department of Physical Therapy, Speech-Language Pathology, and Audiology and Occupational Therapy, Faculty of Medicine, University of São Paulo, São Paulo, São Paulo, Brazil
+3 Department of Physical Therapy, Speech-Language Pathology, and Audiology and Occupational Therapy, Faculty of Medicine, University of São Paulo, São Paulo, Brazil

 4 Health and Human Movement Research Unit, Polytechnic University of Health, CESPU, Portugal